 THE MANOTICK CLASSIC BOAT CLUB – History

-It was in January 1976 that the Manotick Classic Boat Club (MCBC) officially came into existence.
+Organized in 1975, it was in January 1976 that the Manotick Classic Boat Club (MCBC) officially came into existence.
 None of the founding members could possibly have imagined to what proportions the movement would grow.
 Antique and classic boating has come into its own in North America.
 Fine watercraft built by past generations of boat builders are being ferreted out of old boathouses, barns and garages, and are being restored by loving hands to their former glory.

 The Manotick club is devoted to the restoration and preservation of antique and classic boats, which are representative of an era in boating that was refined and genteel, as well as exciting, fast and challenging.
 This is a hobby for true enthusiasts only.
 Classic boaters are absolute purists when it comes to originality and authenticity.
 No effort or expense is too great to achieve the standards of perfection necessary.

 At first, MCBC was for the most part a social group for people who had some interest in early wooden boats.
 As the boat owners gained experience their activities gained momentum.
 They shared their knowledge generously and went about gathering more.
 Original wood finishing methods and authentic outfitting became the hallmark of boats owned by club members.